ngxs/store/docs/plugins/storage.md

 Back your stores with `localStorage`, `sessionStorage` or any other mechanism you wish.

 ## Install
-Devtools is a separate install from NPM, run the following to install it:
+Storage is a separate install from NPM, run the following to install it:

 ```bash
 npm i @ngxs/storage-plugin --S